Chatham House Rule

 Under the Chatham House Rule, anyone who comes to a meeting is free to use information from the discussion, but is not allowed to reveal who made any particular comment.
 It is designed to increase openness of discussion.
-The rule is a system for holding debates and discussion panels on controversial topics, named after the London headquarters of the Chatham House, where the rule originated in June 1927.
+The rule is a system for holding debates and discussion panels on controversial topics, named after Chatham House, the London headquarters of the Royal Institute of International Affairs, where the rule originated in June 1927.

 The rule

-The rule was created in 1927 and refined in 1992.
-Since its most recent refinement in 2002, the rule states:
+The rule was created in 1927 and refined in 1992 and 2002.
+The rule states:

 When a meeting, or part thereof, is held under the Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.

 Although sometimes referred to as Chatham House Rules, Chatham House states that the singular should be used as there is only one rule.